MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

 #

 In the box -highlighted in the picutre below- you can make changes to the config.yaml.
-After you have made your changes click `Upgrade` and your upgraded JupyterHub Helm Chart Release will automatically be deployed.
+After you have made your changes, click `Upgrade` and your upgraded JupyterHub Helm Chart Release will automatically be deployed.

 <img src="/img/jupyterhub-helm-chart-upgrade-chart-three.png" alt="" style={{maxWidth: '100%', maxHeight: '100%'}} />